 I don’t want to give the impression that I dislike Disney or his films.
 On the contrary, I have been a big Disney fan all my life.
 But that does not negate my observations and assessments of his racism.
 I just calls ‘em as I sees ‘em, that‘s all!
 But I do support everyone’s right to their own artistic expression, even if I don‘t personally agree with the content.
 It’s a good thing, at least, that Walt’s white supremacist and homophobic attitudes died with him, and since then the Disney Corporation has become a product of progressive modern times and positive diversity.

 In fact, just six years after Walt’s death, we started seeing black people turn up in his movies, in normal, non-servile roles.
 The Biscuit Eater (1972) starred Godfrey Cambridge and Beah Richards.
 Then the next year John Amos and Roscoe Lee Browne starred in The World’s Greatest Athlete.
 They produced a live-action Cinderella for TV in 1997, which featured an ethnically-mixed cast.
 Brandy Norwood played Cinderella, Bernadette Peters played her stepmother, whose daughters, one was white and the other, black.
-Whitney Houston was the Fairy Godmother, Victor Garber and Whoopi Goldberg played the King and Queen, and their son, Prince Charming, was played by an Asian actor.
+Whitney Houston was the Fairy Godmother, Victor Garber and Whoopi Goldberg played the King and Queen, and their son, Prince Charming, was played by a young, Asian actor.
 Also in 1997 the Disney Studios produced an animated feature of Hercules for theatrical release.
 The Muses characters, who serve as a Greek chorus, were drawn as and voiced by black women singers, I suppose to give it a more soulful interpretation of the hip, modern music by Alan Menken.

 If that weren’t enough, a more recent animated feature from the Disney Studios is The Princess and the Frog (2009), and whereas every fairy tale princess has always been a white child, this time she is depicted as a Negress!
 Old Walt must be rolling around in his grave!
 But don’t worry, Waltie!
 You can rest easy.
 I have seen the film, and although it’s well-made, entertaining and funny, it also has definite shades of your racist agenda, you’d be pleased to know.
 I would have hoped that at long last their first predominately-black feature would reflect modern times with a typical present-day Afro-American family.
 Instead, the story is set in Jazz Era New Orleans during Mardi Gras.